uperl/Test-Script/README.md

 # CAVEATS

+This module is fully supported back to Perl 5.8.1.
+It may work on 5.8.0.
+It should work on Perl 5.6.x and I may even test on 5.6.2.
+I will accept patches to maintain compatibility for such older Perls, but you may need to fix it on 5.6.x / 5.8.0 and send me a patch.

 This module uses [IPC::Run3](https://metacpan.org/pod/IPC::Run3) to compile and run scripts.
 There are a number of outstanding issues with this module, and maintenance for [IPC::Run3](https://metacpan.org/pod/IPC::Run3) is not swift.
 One of these is that [IPC::Run3](https://metacpan.org/pod/IPC::Run3) incorrectly throws an exception on Windows when